Jalalx/ZeusCaching/README.md

 #### Disabling Cache Globally

-If you want to disable the ZeusCaching in application level call `builder.DisableGlobally()` in the `startup.cs` file or set environment variable `Zeus_CACHING_DISABLED` to `true` and restart the application.
+If you want to disable the ZeusCaching in application level call `builder.DisableGlobally()` in the `startup.cs` file or set environment variable `ZEUS_CACHING_DISABLED` to `true` and restart the application.

 #### Samples